 Finding the law creatively stifling, Stadiem began writing books.
-He won critical acclaim for A Class By Themselves (Crown), his study of the rise and fall of the Gone With The Wind Southern aristocracy, and for Too Rich (Carroll & Graf), his biography of King Farouk of Egypt, which recreated the splendors of the last days of imperial Egypt and the decadence of Farouk’s exile in Dolce Vita Rome.
+He won critical acclaim for A Class By Themselves (Crown), his study of the rise and fall of the Gone With The Wind Southern aristocracy, and for Too Rich (Carroll & Graf), his biography of King Farouk of Egypt, which recreated the splendors of the last days of imperial Egypt and the decadence of Farouk’s exile in dolce vita Rome.

 Stadiem’s Marilyn Monroe Confidential (Simon & Schuster) generated seven figures in worldwide advances and sold over a million copies, translated into virtually every language.
 His novel of New York in the Roaring Twenties, Lullaby and Goodnight (NAL), written with Vincent Bugliosi of Helter Skelter fame, was another major best seller and was developed as a mini-series by ABC and Lorimar, with Stadiem writing the four-hour teleplay.
-Stadiem’s Madam 90210, an inside look at deluxe commercial sex in Hollywood, was Random House’s lead title for its Villard imprint in 1995.
+Stadiem’s Madam 90210, an inside look at deluxe commercial sex in Hollywood, was Random House’s lead title for its Villard imprint.

-Mr. S, (HarperCollins) about the glory days of Frank Sinatra, 1953-1968, from the perspective of his valet, was an acclaimed bestseller, both here and abroad, in the summer of 2003.
-Dear Senator (Regan Books, 2005), the story of the relationship between archsegregationist Strom Thurmond and his secret black daughter, Essie Mae Washington-Williams, was a New York Times top ten bestseller.
-The book was also nominated for the Pulitzer Prize and the National Book Award.
-Everybody Eats There (Artisan),Stadiem’s odyssey through the classic restaurants of the world, was published in 2007.
-Don’t Mind If I Do, a memoir of celebrity with George Hamilton, was published by Simon & Schuster in fall, 2008 and was another Times bestseller.
+Mister S, (HarperCollins) about the glory days of Frank Sinatra, 1953-1968, from the perspective of his valet, was an acclaimed bestseller, both here and abroad.
+Dear Senator (Regan Books), the story of the relationship between arch-segregationist Strom Thurmond and his secret black daughter, Essie Mae Washington-Williams, was a New York Times top ten bestseller and optioned by HBO.
+Everybody Eats There (Artisan), was Stadiem’s odyssey through the classic restaurants of the world.
+Don’t Mind If I Do, a memoir of celebrity with George Hamilton, was published by Simon & Schuster and was another Times bestseller.

 Stadiem’s Moneywood, about Hollywood in the greedy 80s, was published by St Martin’s in 2013.
-Jet Set, a social history of the golden age of Boeing 707 travel from 1958-1971, will be published by the Random House imprint Ballantine in July, 2014.

-Daughter of the King, a memoir Stadiem has written with the daughter of ubergangster Meyer Lansky, is Weinstein Books’ lead title for Spring, 2014.
+His Jet Set, a social history of the golden age of Boeing 707 travel from 1958-1971, was published by Ballantine in 2014.
+Also in 2014 Daughter of the King, a memoir Stadiem wrote with the daughter of ubergangster Meyer Lansky, was Weinstein Books’ lead spring title.

-Stadiem has just sold, to St Martin’s, The Auctioneer, an inside view of the high-stakes contemporary art world, to be written with former Sotheby’s chairman Simon de Pury and scheduled for publication in 2015.
+Stadiem’s The Auctioneer, an inside view of the high-stakes contemporary art world, to be written with former Sotheby’s chairman Simon de Pury, was published in May, 2016 by St. Martin’s, which will also publish, in 2017, Stadiem’s Head Mistress: Madame Claude and the Oldest Debate, an inside look at the most glamorous and secretive branch of the oldest profession.
 Stadiem is also currently writing King of Diamonds: The Flawless World of Harry Winston with Ronald Winston, the philanthropist son of the iconic jeweler.